thobbsinteractive/MCLevelEdit/README.md

 # MCLevelEdit
 A C# Level Editor for the Bullfrog Productions game Magic Carpet.
 30 years late, but better late than never.
 It is written in Avalonia and C#.
 Currently this only works for the original Magic Carpet (but ironically uses the MC2 terrain generation algorithem).
 In the future versions, Hidden worlds should be possible.

 Without Moburma's research and his original repo https://github.com/Moburma/MCLevelEdit this could not have been written.
+The Level Packager and Loading and Saving code is converted from Moburma's.

 ![Example Screenshot](MCLevelEdit1.png)